helm/helm-www/content/en/docs/community/developers.md

 ### Git Conventions

 We use Git for our version control system.
-The `master` branch is the home of the current development candidate.
+The `main` branch is the home of the current development candidate.
 Releases are tagged.

 We accept changes to the code via GitHub Pull Requests (PRs).
 One workflow for